Brave, the false sensation of privacy - Nonsense article debunked with actual facts

 Incompetence when implementing “privacy features”

-There is no incompetence involved, only incompetence is for people who cannot read.
+There is no incompetence involved, the only incompetence I see is spread by people who obviously cannot read.
 Braves own their website clearly states that their project website that this is no replacement for Tor Browser.
 They fixed it btw, you you just swipe under the carpet which benefits your bias.

 Firefox has much bigger history of incidents and scandals.
 Facts.
 Another fact is that mistakes will always be made because with more code complexity more problems will occur one way or another.
 This is a basic principle for every coder and Browser.